ktmckean/drivetimes/README.md

 reformatResults is obselete and unused; just run getDriveTimes.py to do everything.
-You may need to change the path specification of coords and results.txt.